A little story …

 When my boys were little, we spoiled them with presents at Christmas time – ha, who am I kidding – I still spoil them!

-As each year passed, their excitement would build, and their patience would dwindle.
-Each child yearning to see what Ol’ Saint Nick left for him under the tree, and – no surprise – they would wake us up super early!
+Their excitement would build, and their patience dwindled.
+Each child yearned to see what Ol’ Saint Nick left for him under the tree, and—no surprise—they would wake us up super early!

 Once they could recognize numbers, I quickly taught them that they would have to wait until the first number on the digital clock read 7 before coming in and waking us.
 I remember so vividly hearing their little whispers in their room as they waited “patiently.”

-The clock struck 7, and two little bundles of joy would jump on our bed, followed by a sprint down the hall, as fast as Flash Gordon, into the living room straight to their stockings.
-Stockings would appease them as I would make a beeline into the kitchen, placing that fabulous smelling black gold into my favorite Christmas mug.
+When the clock struck 7, two little bundles of joy would jump on our bed, followed by a sprint down the hall, as fast as Flash Gordon, into the living room, straight to their stockings.
+Stockings would appease them as I would make a beeline into the kitchen, placing that fabulous-smelling black gold into my favorite Christmas mug.

-Children tend to be at their best at Christmas time – so proud of my boys to have a bit of patience while being so excited at the same time!
+Children tend to be at their best at Christmas time—I’m so proud of my boys for being a bit patient while being so excited at the same time!

 Patience is a virtue.